Mika83AC/JS-Cheat-Sheet/README.md

 ## Variable declarations
 ### var, let & const
-`const` is the most strict declaration.
-It can't be reassigned.
-Should be used as default whereever possible.
+`const` is the most strict declaration and can't be reassigned.
+It should be used as default whereever possible.

-`let` is the second strict declaration and should be used for iteration counter.
+`let` is the second strict declaration and can be reassigned.
+It should be used for iteration counter.

 `var` is the less strict declaration and should be avoided when possible.

-Once variables with `let` or `const` are declared, any attemp to declare them again will fail.
+Once variables with `const` or `let` are declared, any attemp to declare them again will fail.

+## Types
+### Arrays
+An ordered list of values.

+`[1, 2, 3];` -> The literal notation.
+`const arr = [1, 2, 3];` -> With a given name.